Skip to main content

 Rockfall

-Rockfalls happen when gravity causes rocks to free fall or roll down steep slopes without and fluid needed to lubricate the clasts.
+Rockfalls happen when gravity causes rocks to free fall or roll down steep slopes.
+Fluid is not needed for this motion to occur, but it's presence can lubricate clasts and thus encourage movement.

 Video \(\PageIndex{1}\): Rockfall in the Swiss Alps